 We retain copies of correspondence (including email) and contact details provided to us directly by the data subjects.

 For visitors to our website(s)

-We use Google Analytics software to give statistical aggregated information on e.g. the relative popularity of pages, in order to improve our website.
+We use Google Analytics software to give statistical aggregated information on e.g. the relative popularity of pages, to improve our website.
 No personal information is used in this way.

 - Cookies are required to use the 1time service.

-We take steps to ensure your data is highly resilient, is backed-up and recoverable in case of failure, and to uphold privacy, including:
+We take steps to ensure your data is highly resilient, is backed up and recoverable in case of failure, and uphold the privacy, including:

-- The data and software is located in the EU under the operational management of AWS (Amazon Web Services).
+- The data and software are located in the EU under the operational management of AWS (Amazon Web Services).
 AWS Privacy Statement.